3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 GROVE HOMES Architectural presentation

 AARONS CGI can also create 3D architectural renderings like this one for Grove Homes.
-This school building project for a government client had to be designed to exacting specifications – with realistic sunlight to foresee the effect of heat on student class rooms at the hottest time of the day in summer-time Melbourne, Australia.
+This school building project for a government client had to be designed to exact specifications – with realistic sunlight to foresee the effect of heat on student classrooms at the hottest time of the day in summer-time Melbourne, Australia.